Seattle Historic Waterfront Grants

 - City of Seattle Landmark or National Register listed (or contributing in a district) (10%)

-For more information, please download a copy of the grant application:
+For more information and the full application, please download a copy of the grant application: